 Āsān means “easy to do” or “easy to learn” in Persian that is parallel to its user-friendly interface and the usage of the tool.

-Toggl is a time tracking app operated by Toggl OÜ, headquartered in Tallinn, Estonia, that offers online time tracking and reporting services through their website along with mobile and desktop applications.
+Toggl Track is a time tracking app operated by Toggl Track OÜ, headquartered in Tallinn, Estonia, that offers online time tracking and reporting services through their website along with mobile and desktop applications.

-Toggl tracks time based on tasks and projects, either through an interactive task timer or through manual entry.
-Toggl allows you to track user’s online apps.
+Toggl Track tracks time based on tasks and projects, either through an interactive task timer or through manual entry.
+Toggl Track allows you to track user’s online apps.